A list of the famous (or infamous) people I have met ... along with my thoughts on the experience!

 “ Another chance encounter, when Nimoy and his wife were exiting a theater after seeing the play.
 I was in awe of actually running into Spock, did ask for an autograph but really wanted a photo with him; he signed the autograph, but held up on hand like a traffic cop when asked about the photo, gently shaking his head.
 And of course, being Spock, I did the logical thing and backed off. ” - redwriteandblue

-John Mark Galecki was born in Belgium where his dad was stationed while serving in the U.S. Air Force.
-When he was 3 years old, his family moved to Chicago, Illinois, where he grew up along with his sister Allison (1980) and brother Nick (1982).
-His father then became a teacher for blind veterans in a VA hospital outside of Chicago.
-When Galecki was 16, his father died in an accident...
+John Mark Galecki was born in Bree, Belgium, to American parents; his father was stationed there while serving in the U.S. Air Force.
+When he was three years old, his family moved to Chicago, Illinois, where he grew up with his parents, Mary Lou and Richard Galecki, and siblings, sister Allison (1980) and brother Nick (1982)...

 “ I knew he was short, but was still surprised when I met him.
 Literally rushing out of a theater in NYC, he stopped to say hello and was a very nice, mellow guy.
 It was a great surprise, and he gives off a very warm, friendly energy. ” - redwriteandblue